 What color shorts should I buy?

-Your best bet is to pick colors that are easily matched, which means nothing overly bright or saturated.
-The colors below are all excellent choices, but if you’re on a budget, you can’t go wrong with navy, British khaki, and gray.
+Your best bet for a versatile smart casual summer wardrobe is to pick colors that are easily matched, which means nothing overly bright or saturated.
+The colors below are all excellent choices, but if you’re on a budget, you can’t go wrong with navy, British khaki, and charcoal.
 These three can easily carry you through a summer.
 Take a look at our graphic to see how just the color of your shorts can alter the whole look of an outfit.

 When your outfit is comprised of only a few items, the color of shorts can completely alter the look: